-Union Flags and Flags of St George can be seen flying from lampposts all over Alton - but they will only be removed if they are causing an obstruction.
+Union Flags and Flags of St George on Alton lampposts will only be removed if they cause an obstruction or threaten public safety or order.

-Resident Harry Bennett contacted the Herald to complain.
-He said: “A significant local issue affecting our community is the unauthorised display of flags on public lampposts throughout Alton.
+Complaining to the Herald, resident Harry Bennett said: “A significant local issue affecting our community is the unauthorised display of flags on public lampposts throughout Alton.

 “For months now residents have put up with flags attached illegally to street furniture in contravention of the Highways Act 1980.